 Is Bellingham City Club a service club?

 No. Our community has an abundance of established and active service clubs that do fundraising and volunteer community projects.
-Bellingham City Club membership involves simple annual support of our program activities.
+Bellingham City Club membership dues support the activities of City Club.

 What does City Club do?